-The 54-year-old was initially expected to consider his future after the Copa America next year but now looks set to stay until the tournament in Russia.
+The 54-year-old was initially expected to consider his future after the Copa America next year but now looks set to stay until the tournament in RussiaChile coach Jorge Sampaoli has signalled his intent to remain in charge of the South American side until the 2018 World Cup in Russia.

-Sampaoli's men were eliminated from the 2014 tournament on penalties by host Brazil in the last 16, but beat Spain 2-0 in their impressive run to the knockout stage.
+Sampaoli's men were eliminated from the 2014 tournament on penalties by hosts Brazil in the last 16, but beat holders Spain 2-0 in their impressive run to the knockout stage.

 The 54-year-old had initially committed to the role until next year's Copa America, but has now said that he is prepared to stay until the next World Cup.

-The Chilean professional football association (ANFP) confirmed the news in a statement Tuesday.
+The Chilean professional football association (ANFP) confirmed the news in a statement on Tuesday.

 Argentinian Sampaoli took charge of the national team in 2012 following a successful stint as coach of Universidad de Chile.